Nursing application process

 Events for offer holders

-Following the interviews, our intention is to arrange on-campus offer holder events (from March 2022) to give you the opportunity to visit the University of Manchester campus, meet our staff and current students, and see the facilities in the Jean McFarlane Building.
+Following the interviews, you will have the opportunity to attend an on-campus offer holder event (from end of January 2025) to give you the opportunity to visit the University campus, meet our staff and current students, and see the facilities in Jean McFarlane Building.

 Reconsideration